NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### HTTP responses compression

-[Compressing HTTP responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Compression) can reduce network usage substantially.
-It is implemented by practically all web browsers and most popular web servers and web hosting services, making enabling it a matter of proper server configuration.
+[Compressing HTTP responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Compression) can substantially reduce network usage.
+This feature is implemented by practically all web browsers, as well as most popular web server stacks and web hosting services, making its activation a matter of proper server configuration.

-HTTP responses compression works via content negotiation between clients and servers:
+HTTP response compression works through content negotiation between clients and servers:

-- Clients send the list of compression formats they support using the `Accept-Encoding` request header,
+- Clients send a list of supported compression formats using the `Accept-Encoding` request header,
 - Servers can compress their responses using an algorithm that both they and the client support.
   - They indicate which algorithm they used with the `Content-Encoding` response header.
-  - They also send the `Vary` response header to tell caches to treat requests to the same URL but with a different `Accept-Encoding` header value as separately cacheable entities.
+  - They also send the `Vary` response header to instruct caches to treat requests to the same URL with different `Accept-Encoding` header values as separately cacheable entities.

 <figure id="figure-response-compression">
     <img